saucelabs/sauce-docs/docs/basics/acct-team-mgmt/concurrency-limits.md

 ## How Concurrency Allocation Works

 Through Sauce Labs, organization admins set the total concurrency of their organization's account.
 When setting the concurrency limit for a team, be mindful that team members share the concurrency limit of the team.
 If a team exceeds its concurrency limit, any additional tests will be queued.
-Be informed that queuing will be disabled from March 1st, 2024.
+Be informed that queuing will be disabled from May 1st, 2024 (implemented upon contract renewal).

 #### Example - Org Limits